josefina-contreras17/trabajo_grafica/Entrega_05/Visualizaciones/Análisis_visualizaciones.md

-Análisis de las visualizaciones en relación con la historia que estamos contando:
+# Análisis de las visualizaciones